Notes for Authors

 Manuscripts should be written as understandably and concisely as possible with clarity and meaningfulness.
 Submission of a manuscript to the Journal of Tourism, Heritage & Services Marketing represents a certification on the part of the author(s) that it is an original work and has not been copyrighted elsewhere; manuscripts that are eventually published may not be reproduced in any other publication (print or electronic).
 Submissions are accepted only in electronic form; authors are requested to submit manuscripts (full research papers, case studies, research notes and all other types of manuscripts) through the state of the art eReviewer online submission system used by JTHSM.

-All submissions should include author’s and co-authors’ – if any – ORCID (compulsory for all submissions since volume 5, issue 1, 2019).
+All submissions should include author’s and co-authors’ – if any – ORCID (compulsory for all submissions since volume 5, issue 1, 2019), institutional affiliation, e-mail address and CRediT author statement.

 Submit here (log-in to eReviewer online submission system):